 The data science work-flow includes five basic steps: problem formulation, data acquisition, data curation, feature engineering, model selection and hyper-parameter tuning.
 Most related works focus on automating the last two steps which will be reviewed in the following subsections.

-\subsection{Automatic model selection and tuning}
+\subsection{Automatic Model Selection and Tuning}

-Auto-Weka by \cite{kotthoff2016auto,ThoHutHooLey13-AutoWEKA} and Auto-SkLearn by \cite{feurer2015efficient} are two popular tools trying to find the best combination of data pre-processing, hyper-parameter tuning and model selection.
-Both works are based on Bayesian optimization \cite{brochu2010tutorial} to avoid exhaustive grid-search.
+Auto-Weka \cite{kotthoff2016auto,ThoHutHooLey13-AutoWEKA} and Auto-SkLearn \cite{feurer2015efficient} are two popular tools to find the best combination of data pre-processing, hyper-parameter tuning and model selection.
+Both tools are based on Bayesian optimization \cite{brochu2010tutorial} to improve over exhaustive grid-search.
 Cognitive Automation of Data Science (CADS) \cite{cads} is another system built on top of Weka, SPSS and R to automate model selection and hyper-parameter tuning processes.
-Besides these works, TPOT by \cite{tpot} is another system that uses genetic programming to find the best model configuration and pre-processing work-flow.
+TPOT \cite{tpot} is another system that uses genetic programming to find the best model configuration and pre-processing work-flow.
 In summary, automation of hyper-parameter tuning and model selection is a very attractive research topic with very rich literature.
-The key difference between our work and these works is that, while the state-of-the-art focuses on optimization of models given a ready set of features stored in a single table, our work focuses on preparing features as an input to these systems from relational databases with multiple tables.
-Therefore, these works are orthogonal to each other.
+The key difference between our work and these works is that, while the state-of-the-art focuses on optimization of models given a ready set of features stored in a single table, our work focuses on preparing features as an input to these systems from relational databases starting with multiple tables.
+Therefore, our work and the cited literature are orthogonal to each other.

-\subsection{Automatic feature engineering}
+\subsection{Automatic Feature Engineering}

-Different from automation of model selection and tuning where the literature is very rich, only a few works have been proposed to completely automate feature engineering for general problems.
+Only a few papers have been published focusing on automated feature engineering for general problems.
 The main reason is that feature engineering is both domain and data specific.
-Therefore, we discuss related work for relational database.
+Here, we concentrate on tools for relational databases.